 A tree that is forked at or above DBH will be measured as one tree.
 If there is swelling at DBH due to the fork, measure the tree at the nearest available location and estimate the diameter at DBH.
 Note on the tally card that the diameter has been estimated.
 Refer to Figure 4.11 Two Trees or One.

-(Pith Intersects below 1.3 M and above germination point)
+FORKED BELOW 1.3 M (Pith Intersects below 1.3 M and above germination point)

+- 2 trees

 - Fork 1 for each tree

-- Estimate DBH for each tree
+- · Estimate DBH for each tree

-- · Second tree is counted if it meets timber merchantability requirements
+- Second tree is counted if it meets timber merchantability requirements